Up05/BindsJS/README.md

 ## Using the library

-You can download the library from releases (middle right)
+You can download the library from releases (middle right).
-Put it in your your projects folder and link it in your index.html file
+Put it in your your projects folder and link it in your index.html file.
 ```html
 <script src="path/to/binds.js"></script>
 ```